Haplogroup T-L206: Ancient DNA

+Linear Pottery (LBK) culture

+A T1a sample was found in the Early Neolithic Linear Pottery (LBK) culture in Germany by Mathieson et al. (2015).

+Ayn Ghazal, Jordan

+Haplogroup T1a (T-M70) has been found among the Pre-Pottery Neolithic B inhabitants from Ayn Ghazal, and is currently the oldest known sample ever found at any ancient site.
+This second haplotype marker wasn't found among the early Levant epipaleolithic populations.

-Peki'in Cave Israel
+Peki'in Cave, Israel

 During the Chalcolithic Period, (the "Copper Age") in the Northern Galilee town of Peki'in here's a burial cave that dates to over 6,500 years ago.
 The cave is the largest one known in Israel and contains a wealth of ancient artifacts: decorated ossuaries which some claim is the proto Israelite Burial, burial offerings, jars, stone tools.
 We find that the individuals buried in Peqi'in Cave represent a relatively genetically homogeneous population.
 This homogeneity is evident not only in the genome-wide analyses but also in the fact that most of the male individuals (nine out of ten) belong to the Y-DNA Haplogroup T a lineage thought to have diversified in the Near East.
 2x T-L208 Peqi'in 1155,1160, 1x T-FT13419 Peqi'in 1165, 4x T-Y4119 Peqi'in ,1166,1170,1172,1178, 2x T-L454 Peqi'in 1180,1187 expressing the upstream and downstream diversity of Haplogroup T-M184 in West Asia its most likely point of divergence.